ordinary-dev/system-from-scratch/README.md

-# system-from-scratch
+# System from scratch

-A set of scripts to configure my system (WIP)
+A set of scripts to configure my system.